NCAR/PyReshaper/README.rst

 Instructions & Use
 ------------------

-Documentation for the PyReshaper can be found [here](https://ncar.github.io/PyReshaper).
+Documentation for the PyReshaper can be found at https://ncar.github.io/PyReshaper.